dl-solarity/hardhat-migrate/docs/ExternalWallets.md

 > [!NOTE]
 > If an account or keystore is provided, the plugin will try to use cast to sign transactions.

+> [!NOTE]
+> If you don't specify password-file, the plugin will invoke prompt, and the user have to enter the password for each transaction, which requires signature.

 ### Managing Passwords for Deployment